ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

 Configuration file
 ------------------

+    In ``ivadomed``, training is orchestrated by a configuration file.
+Examples of configuration files are available in the ``ivadomed/config/`` and the documentation is available in :doc:`../configuration_file`.

     In this tutorial we will use the configuration file: ``ivadomed/config/config.json``.
     First off, copy this configuration file in your local directory to avoid modifying the source file: